 OKRs are the hot trend nowadays.
-Nonetheless, it makes a lot of sense in fast paced businesses to seek for techniques which help to focus on what is the most important.
+Nonetheless, in a fast-paced business environment, they truly help focus on what is the most important.
 Curious to know more about OKRs?
 Continue reading.

 Objective Key Result (OKR) is a goal-setting and defining framework.
 It was created in Intel and evangelized by Andy Grove in his book “High Output Management”.